-Central-acting agents lower your heart rate and reduce your blood pressure.
-They do this by blocking signals from your brain to your nervous system that speed up your heart and narrow your veins and arteries.
-As a result, your heart doesn't pump as hard and your blood flows more easily through your blood vessels.
+Central-acting agents lower heart rate and reduce blood pressure.
+The medicine blocks signals from the brain to the nervous system that increase the heart rate and narrow blood vessels.
+As a result, the heart doesn't pump as hard and blood flows more easily through the body's veins and arteries.

 Central-acting agents are also called central adrenergic inhibitors, central alpha agonists and central agonists.

 Several central-acting agents are available.
 The best one for you depends on your health and the condition being treated.

 Examples of central-acting agents include:

 Central-acting agents are often prescribed in combination with other drugs if other medications haven't helped lower blood pressure.